confucianfighter/mamba-2.8b-hf-breakdown/README.md

 The outputs are projected back down and at the block level RMSNorm or RMSNormGated is applied before passing 'u' on to the next block.

-While the convolution on the next block only goes 4 back, when trained end to end, since the next input is based on lots of context gathered from compressed states, the system should be able to learn to apply that convolution across an arbirarily spaced pattern of 4 on each channel.
+While the convolution on the next block only goes 4 back, when trained end to end, since the next input is based on lots of context gathered from compressed states, the system should be able to learn to apply that convolution across an arbitrarily spaced pattern of 4 on each channel.

 *note, I'm not sure if dA or dB play more of a role in selective state.
 I'm guessing it's dB and that dA is a combination of a fixed learned matrix 'A' combined with an input dependent 'dt'.